IBM/webspherelab/Liberty_Perf_Lab.md

 The key configuration is the `slowRequestThreshold` which specifies the time after which a request is considered to be "slow" and diagnostics are printed to Liberty logs.
 In general, this value must be decided with application stakeholders based on service level agreements.
 Note that if a high volume of requests start to exceed this threshold, there will be some overhead of printing diagnostics to the logs, in which case you can consider increasing the threshold or the `sampleRate`.

 The difference between the slow and hung thresholds is that if the hung threshold is exceeded, then Liberty will gather 3 thread dumps, one minute apart for more in-depth diagnostics.
-This will not be demonstrated in this lab but it is generally advised to configure this threshold.
+This will not be demonstrated in this lab but it is generally advised to configure both thresholds.

 ## requestTiming Lab